YKochura/cv-kpi/lecture2.md

 ???
 Gradient descent in one dimension is an excellent example to explain why the gradient descent algorithm may reduce the value of the objective function.

+The Taylor series is used to describe what the function looks like in the neighborhood of some poin $x$.

 That is, in first-order approximation $f(x + \varepsilon)$  is given by the function value $f(x)$ and the first derivative $f^{'}(x)$ at $x$.
 It is not unreasonable to assume that for small $\varepsilon$ moving in the direction of the negative gradient will decrease $f$.

 Therefore, in gradient descent we first choose an initial value $x$ and a constant $\alpha > 0$ and then use them to continuously iterate $x$ until the stop condition is reached, for example, when the magnitude of the gradient $|f^{'}(x)|$ is small enough or the number of iterations has reached a certain value.